morrownr/USB-WiFi/home/FAQ.md

 Note: If your country code is not AU, you will need to replace AU with your country code

-Save the file and reboot.
+Save the file - Ctrl + O, Ctrl + X

+Reboot

 -----